 In my friendships, I put a lot of time into remembering things, remembering occasions, making people feel special when they need to be, being there when they need me.
 And I think from a work standpoint too, I try and do the same thing.
 It’s just who I am.

-BOBBY: So let’s talk about women in packaging.
+CONSULTANT: So let’s talk about women in packaging.
 Tell us how Cocktails & Conversations came to be.
 What’s the back story?

 ALEXIS: I was raised by a very strong, professional, highly educated mother.
 My sister is also a high-achieving, graduate schools, and career-focused person.
 I have a lot of really good women friends, like a lot, and I invest a lot of myself in those friendships.